michellundell/15a-final-assignment/README.md

 Beside that the code should work e.g create tickets for bookings.
 A higher grade will be granted if some of the following criterias are met.

-### 1. The code looks nice and is well indeted and commented in a way that Doxygen can produce documentation for the system.
+### 1. The code looks nice and is well indented and commented in a way that Doxygen can produce documentation for the system.

 ### 2. Actions added to the repository that compiles and checks the code for errors and flaws.